clhenrick/clhenrick.io/_data/README.md

 Global site metadata including the site's `title`, `description`, `url`, `language`, etc.

-The current NodeJS enivornment may be referenced from here, e.g.:
+The current NodeJS environment may be referenced from here, e.g.:

 ```nunjucks
 {% if metadata.environment === "production" %}